thegricean/overinformativeness/models/results/README.md

 We use the model in overinformativeness.church to generate predictions for the situation in which there is a big red object, a small red object, and a small yellow object (where objects don't differ in type).
 This is formally equivalent to the situations described in [Gatt, van Gompel, Krahmer, and van Deemter (2011, CogSci)](http://staff.um.edu.mt/albert.gatt/pubs/precogsci2011.pdf).
 Model predictions for optimal parameters (eye-balling) are shown alongside the empirical data for both Dutch and English from the paper.
 Graphs with a fuller exploration of the parameter space are in /graphs.

+The results look really nice and fall out purely from an asymmetry in how noisy the predicates are.

 ![Plot of model predicted speaker probabilities for situation described in Gatt et al 2011](/models/results/graphs/model.vs.empirical.jpg "Model vs empirical")

-The model has the following free parameters: *color cost, size cost, color fidelity, size fidelity, speaker optimality*.
+The model has the following free parameters: **color cost, size cost, color fidelity, size fidelity, speaker optimality**.

 | Parameter        | Range            | Optimal |
 | -----------------| -----------------| --------|